Altmerian/OnlinePharmacy/Readme.md

 - testing SQL queries examples and DB creation - [testsql](testsql)
 # Application features
 - User logs in or registres, after authorization, depending on the role, various operations are available.
-- Administrator has access to all operations, including actions with a list of users.
+- Administrator has access to all operations, including actions with a list of users, except of approving  prescriptions.
-- Pharmacist (in the program - Manager) manages the list of drugs.
+- Pharmacist (in the program - Manager) manages the list of drugs and has the same access as Administrator.
 - Client(in the program - User) can browse and add the necessary drugs from the list of available ones to the shopping cart for the order.
 - Some drugs require a prescription, which only a Doctor can prescribe to the Client.
 - Client can go to the shopping cart and fill out the Order form, specify the quantity and request the necessary recipes.